FreedomBen/screen-for-OSX/README.md

 These are the things I did to this that make it vary from what you would get if you downloaded the official screen source code:

 1. Applied all of the [Apple patches](https://www.opensource.apple.com/source/screen/screen-16/patches/) for `screen`
-2. Downloaded and included the required Apple header file [vproc_priv.h](http://www.opensource.apple.com/source/launchd/launchd-328/launchd/src/vproc_priv.h) into the repo so it matches the source here.  **Note: This file is not usually included with distributions of screen because its license is incompatible with the GPLv3.
-It's license is Apple Apache**
+2. Downloaded and included the required Apple header file [vproc_priv.h](http://www.opensource.apple.com/source/launchd/launchd-328/launchd/src/vproc_priv.h) into the repo so it matches the source here.  **Note: This file is not usually included with distributions of screen because its license (Apple Apache) is incompatible with the GPLv3**
 3. Added an install script to make the build and install process easier